 Habitats on site were classified using the UK Habitat Classification System.
 A total of five habitats were found on site currently, the majority of which was cropland.
+A stream was also present and was subject to a River Condition Assessment.

 The proposed landscaping first looked to retain as much of the existing habitat of value on the site, including grass margins (other neutral grassland) and hedgerows, scrub and a pond.
 Habitat creation within areas around any development comprised large areas of wildflower grassland, scattered trees, scrub, woodland and water bodies.
-Within developed areas, biodiverse roofs have been proposed on all inverter buildings.

-A field in the south of the site was dedicated to habitat creation for biodiversity enhancement and included a large area of open, damp grassland and scrapes within the flood zone, plus areas of woodland, scrub and a traditional orchard.
+A field in the south of the site was dedicated to habitat creation for biodiversity enhancement and included a large area of open, damp grassland and scrapes within the flood zone, plus areas of woodland and scrub.